Prosper family murders: Shooting

-On 13 September, from midnight until around 4:32 am, Prosper continued his online research he had started the day before and watched "extreme animated pornography".
+On 13 September, from midnight until around 4:32 a.m., Prosper continued his online research he had started the day before and watched "extreme animated pornography".
 The first shot fired at the flat was a "test shot" targeted at a teddy bear in Prosper's bedroom.
 Sometime after this, according to the facts established at Prosper's sentencing, Prosper's mother, Juliana, is believed to have woken up earlier than Prosper had expected, and saw Prosper armed with the shotgun.
-Prosper had intended to kill his mother and two siblings in their sleep, believing that "3 shots [in] under 30 seconds" would not create alarm from neighbours.
+Prosper had intended to kill his mother and two siblings in their sleep, believing that "three shots [in] under 30 seconds" would not create alarm from neighbours.

 A struggle between Juliana and Prosper ensued, during which Juliana appeared to have suffered defensive wounds on her hands and arms from being attacked with a knife, and culminated in Prosper shooting Juliana in the head at close range, killing her.
 Her body was found in the hallway.
 Giselle had now woken up, and Prosper fired at her, grazing the back of her head.
 She fled into the living room and attempted to conceal herself under a dining table, but Prosper pursued and shot her in the face, killing her.

 Kyle Prosper had fled to the kitchen and retrieved a knife to defend himself with, but was shot in the chest from a distance by Prosper and subsequently stabbed or slashed over a hundred times with a knife while he begged for his life.
 Despite sustaining serious injuries, including a punctured lung, Kyle managed to escape into the hallway but was then killed by Prosper with a shotgun blast to the head at close range.
 In total, Prosper fired seven cartridges inside the flat, and reloaded at least twice.

 Neighbours described hearing shouting, fighting, and banging noises as the murders occurred.
 One neighbour, who began hearing the sounds shortly after 5:00 a.m., eventually went to the door of the flat to complain about the noise.
 She described hearing "banging and ruffling" noises and the sound of a boy groaning, followed by a gunshot-like sound, which prompted her to flee.
 The first 999 call came at around 5:29 a.m.